ajrod/pairit/README.md

 and one or more navigators.
 The driver and navigator could easily switch at any time.

-To make collaboration efficent we added syntax highlighting for several languages (such as Python), syntax checking, a chat window you, and you could upload a file by dragging and droping new files into the editor.
+To make collaboration efficent we added syntax highlighting for several languages (such as Python), syntax checking, a chat window, and you could upload a file by dragging and droping new files into the editor.
 Finally, once your done editing the file you could export the file, to a gist or download it.

 ![PairIt Snapshot 1](https://raw.github.com/ajrod/pairit/master/snapshot1.png "PairIt Snapshot 1")